Bed & Breakfast Inns

 Products, Operations & Technology

-The major offering of B&Bs is rental of guest rooms (about 80 percent of revenue): other sources of revenue are gift shop sales, food
+The major offering of B&Bs is rental of guest rooms (about 80 percent of revenue): other sources of revenue are gift shop sales, food and beverage sales,

 Sales & Marketing